Animals that love you often try to sleep near you.

 4 Reasons Why Your Dog Likes To Sleep On Your Head

 And you’re not the only one confused by this.
-There are people who often wonder why dogs like to stretch regularly.
+Some people often wonder why dogs like to stretch regularly.

 At first, the gesture may seem wholesome and just a little silly.
 But that’s not always the case when it comes to dogs.

 That’s why I’ve listed some of the probable reasons down below.
-Simply go through all of them and you’ll know why your dog is doing that.
+Go through them, and you’ll know why your dog is doing that.

 Reason 1: Your Dog Likes Your Pillow

 Pillows and blankets are the two most things that animals like.
-They are cozy, comfortable and we all love them.
+They are cozy and comfortable, and we all love them.